 For detailed directions online

-The Institute is well served by a relatively inexpensive rail service.
+The University is well served by a relatively inexpensive rail service.
 Special provision is made at weekends with coaches covering many routes not normally serviced by scheduled rail services.
 Through the Students Union Office, students can avail of a range of national and international student travel concessions.
-Tralee train station is a five minute walk from ITT and is in the centre of town.
+Tralee train station is a five minute walk from MTU Kerry Campus and is in the centre of town.

 Dublin Rail Station: +353 1 8366222